GenesisWarfare/Shutter_Island_Twinery/README.md

 ## How to Play

-- Download the HTML file from this repository.
+- Play in this link [Itch.io Link](https://genesiswarfare.itch.io/shutter-island) or download the HTML file from this repository.
 - Open it in your web browser (Chrome, Firefox, Edge, etc.).
 - Click the interactive links to make choices.
 - Explore different paths to discover multiple story outcomes.